Do you have an amazing book idea but not sure what to do with it? Are you hoping to write a book? Is 2023 the year you finally accomplish your dream?

-To do this, however, it’s worth listening to some writing tips on how to write a book.
-In this article, I’ll share ten practical steps that will help you find the writing time you’ve always wanted—and finally write (and finish) that book begging for your attention!
+To do this, however, you may need some help.
+In this article, I'll share ten practical steps that will help you find the writing time you've always wanted—and finally write (and finish) that book begging for your attention!

 What are the steps to write a book?
 How do you get started?
 What should you do right now, this week, and this month in order to start your book writing year off strong?

 Want a free printable guide?
 I've created a printable one-page guide to the first ten steps to write a book.
 You can download your copy here to keep track of your progress throughout the next few days and weeks.